-In July 2012, the Authority decided to commission an expert consultant in order to evaluate the reasoning behind GO's claim and to audit and verify the various calculations.
-To this effect a tender document entitled "Review of GO's application for funding of the net cost claimed to have been incurred to provide universal service obligations during 2010" was issued on the lines of public procurement regulations.
-Following an adjudication process which commenced in September 2012, EY were chosen to provide this service and was formally commissioned in December 2012.
+In July 2012, the Authority published a tender document, in line with public procurement regulations, to commission an expert consultant in order to evaluate the reasoning behind GO's claim and to audit and verify the various calculations.
+Following an adjudication process which commenced in September 2012, EY was chosen to provide this service and was formally commissioned in December 2012.

-As part of the evaluation exercise, the tender established two main specific objectives, namely a Reasoning Phase and a Calculation Accuracy Phase which are described below.
+As part of the evaluation exercise, the tender established two main specific objectives, namely a Reasoning Phase and a Calculation Accuracy Phase.